YukinoHayakawa/Negibisu/README.md

-## Lexical Grammars
+## Lexical Grammar

-The lexical grammars are sometimes context-sensitive as in many lanugages.
+The lexical grammars are context-sensitive as in many lanugages.
 The analyser may parse the text using different rules according to neighbor tokens.

 ### Token Types (In Regular Expressions)

 ```
-         SectionMark -> ^\s*#+
+               Sharp -> ^[\s#]*#+ (# being the first non-whitespace character of a line or following another #)
          EscapedChar -> \.
              NewLine -> \n
                Colon -> :